Ssssssuuunny/aelin/README.md

 ### convert-jp2-to-jpeg.sh

 #### Description
-This tool converts all jp2 files in a given directory to jpeg using multiple threads (default 16).
+This tool converts all jp2 files in a given directory to jpeg using multiple threads (default 16), skipping the already converted ones

 #### Usage
 ```bash